sat-masters/docs/Business/ESA GSTP/GSTP Ansøgning.md

 To make a true "space internet " we can connect satellites to LEO infrastruture.

-* Intro which takes udgangspunkt in what they ask
+* Intro which takes the proposal as a starting point.
 	* Creating a solar system internet starts by connecting Earth satellites

 * Why our solution is relevant to this activity